 And, of course:

 Google's Eric Schmidt, meanwhile, was forced to resign from Apple's board of directors.
-Steve Jobs, likely through tightly clenched teeth, for Apple:
+From Apple (opens in new tab):

 Behind the scenes, Jobs was far less cordial:

-Unfortunately, Verizon, still lacking the iPhone, hurting from the Storm's failure in the market, and spurning the Palm Pre, went all in on Android.
-Licensed from Lucasfilm by Verizon itself Droid was a new line of Android phones that finally made the world stand up and take notice.
-Their marketing campaign, filled with quasi-pornographic metaphors, was aimed squarely at young men and squarely against the iPhone, highlighting numerous features that Android had, and the iPhone at that time lacked.
-While Android was just as immature in its own way, and Google hadn't yet gotten serious about user experience - they'd do that later, ironically, by luring Matias Duarte away from Palm - it began Android's ascension to the top of the market.
+Verizon, still lacking the iPhone, hurting from the Storm's failure in the market, and spurning the Palm Pre, went all in on Android.
+Licensed from Lucasfilm by Verizon itself, they launched Droid, a new line of Android phones that finally made the world stand up and take notice.

 Three years later